 Without getting into too many personal details, it can doubtlessly be said that KNP, the first productivity software I paid for, meant a lot to me when I was a kid.
 Having no access to the Internet (or any other network except for sneakernet) and not really knowing anyone who was a programmer, this must've been a crucial tool for my digital creativity.
 After all, it did allow people with no coding experience to create stuff using abstract logic.
 And boy, did I make a lot of things in it!
 You wouldn't believe it.
-I barely believe it myself.
-Only a very small fraction of those creations have survived, of course, since my idea of "sufficient backups" back then was "put it on a single floppy disk in a small glass cage and it'll be safe forever".
-Most creations never even made it onto a floppy disk.
+I barely believe it myself today.
+Only a very small fraction of those creations have survived, of course, since my idea of "sufficient backups" back then was to put it on a single floppy disk in a small glass cage and "it'll be safe forever".
+And most creations never even made it onto a floppy disk.

 Although I have not seriously used the products since the early 2000s, it's been one of my many weird personal hobbies to attempt to understand everything there is to know about this little world.
 It interests me for multiple reasons.
 Although I've tried them out from time to time briefly over the years, in late 2011, I made a proper journey back to the world of Klik and purchased MMF 2 Standard with the Flash exporter module (then upgraded to Developer) and was going to give it a real chance, thinking that it must've progressed really far in all these years.
-I had felt a lot of frustration about "coding for nothing", since players don't care how you made a game.
-I also was extremely attracted by the idea of being able to export the creations to Flash and other platforms.
+I had felt a lot of frustration about "coding for nothing", since, alas, almost nobody cares about how you made a game (or indeed how you made anything).
+I also was extremely attracted by the idea of being able to export the creations to Flash and other platforms so "easily".

 So, I sat down to really learn every single detail about the current product, often comparing it in real time with the older products in virtual machines and spotted many interesting differences which can be hard to pick up on based purely on your memories.
 The good part is that the same two main programmers are still working on it after all these years.
 If they had retired, I probably would never have bothered with this as it's largely tied to nostalgia.

 I could list everything that sucked about those old products, especially KNP, but it wouldn't make much sense here.
-It's so long ago, and it'd really have to be a separate article anyway.
-The purpose of this semi-rant is mostly to let other old "Klikers" know what the current state is.
+It's so long ago, and it'd really have to be a separate, huge article.
+The purpose of this semi-rant is mostly to let other old ex-klikers know what the current state is.
 This is what I found out.

 At first, I quickly felt the old ways set in.
 I got creative and was able to get lots of different projects and experiments started.
-It really is nice to be able to create objects and move them around in a GUI; this is something I always wish I could somehow combine with a traditional programming language.
+It really is nice to be able to create objects and move them around in a GUI; this is something I always wish I could somehow combine with a traditional programming language in a sane manner.
 You have to work "blind" in those unless you first make a game-specific level editor and whatnot.
-Indeed, I've heard that some people use Klik for "prototyping", then create the actual game "properly".
+Indeed, I've heard that some people use Klik for "prototyping" a "draft", then create the actual game "properly".

 The Event Editor had been improved in some ways since I was last working in it, although lots of weird glitches in the UI made it feel awkward in some situations, especially combined with the Event List Editor.
 I still think that the base product idea is really great, and the "four main views" really work well together.
 That's truly ingenious.

-Now for all the problems.
+Now, about all the problems.
 First of all, what struck me immediately was how outdated it felt.
 Sure, some progress has been made, but really not that much.
 In eleven years since I last poked around in MMF, many of the annoyances had not been fixed, and while it'd be a major undertaking, no support for vectors of any kind was present still; it's all raster based.
 Plain ol' bitmaps and fixed pixels.
-This makes it ideal for some (few) games and a nightmare for many others.
+This makes it ideal for some kinds of games but a nightmare for many others.
 It's not even possible to draw circles, rectangles, lines or individual pixels without abusing ugly and "expensive" so-called "active objects" (sprites with lots of overhead).
 And naturally, it's completely 2D based.
-Any 3D will have to be faked or hacked in via some extension, and obviously will never work right.
-Nor can you expect it to, really, since working in 3D is so fundamentally different from 2D.
+Any 3D will have to be faked or hacked in via some extension, and obviously will never work properly.
+You can't really expect it to, since working in 3D is so fundamentally different from 2D.

-Another really annoying part is how Clickteam relies completely on their great community full of math and coding geniuses (that's actually meant seriously, as weird as it may sound due to the nature of the programs) to make every damn extension and tool they won't make themselves.
+Another really annoying part is how Clickteam relies completely on their (pretty great) community full of math and coding geniuses (that's actually meant seriously, as weird as it may sound due to the nature of the programs) to make every damn extension and tool they won't make themselves.
 This may sound perfect to you, but I'm talking about really basic things that they really should provide.
-For example, even the de facto official extension manager is made by some user (using their software!), with no official repository, meaning that every user who paid good money for this is dependent on some random kid in his basement and his home PC being up and running.
+For example, even the de facto official extension manager is made by some user (using a Klik product!), with no official repository available, meaning that every user who paid good money for this is dependent on some random kid in his basement and his home PC being up and running and secure.
 That kind of thing doesn't exactly instill confidence.

-And the extensions/objects… there's a zillion of them, and most were last updated in 2001 or so and completely unsupported by the original authors, not to mention by Clickteam.
-Basically, whenever you want to do anything "fancy" (which is pretty much required for any non-crappy game), you need to rely on some weird third-party object made by some bright but bored teenager, often with little or no documentation.
+As for the extensions/objects… there's a zillion of them, and most were last updated in 2001 or so and completely unsupported by the original authors, not to mention by Clickteam.
+Basically, whenever you want to do anything "fancy" (which is pretty much required for any non-crappy game), you need to rely on some weird third-party object made by some bright but bored teenager, often with little or no documentation (much like open source software).
 When it does exist, it's usually very poor.
 I almost felt as if I paid for nothing, since most of the stuff that makes it actually work is provided by users who don't get paid.

 How about a total of 26 variables per object?
 None can be set per-frame.
 But at least they can now be renamed.
 Floats?
 Forget those!
 Here we deal with integers only.
 A random math function?
 Sure, but it's not very random at all, and it's insanely fucking hard to use.
 What's that?
 That expression is too complex?
 Shorten it!
 What?
 You want proper OR functionality?!
 Forget it!
 Copy and paste your events, or use some insane hack!
 We love insane hacks to get stuff done here!

-While it at first may seem beautiful (and it is, if you only do very simple things and are happy with a buggy and amateurish-feeling end product), the extreme limitations and bizarre bugs soon force you to create some really awkward stuff which is not immediately obvious.
-Sort of like in the old KNP days, although naturally not nearly as bad as that.
+While it at first may seem beautiful (and it is, if you only do very simple things and are happy with a buggy and amateurish-feeling end product), the extreme limitations and bizarre bugs soon force you to build some really awkward work-arounds which are not intuitive at all.
+Sort of like in the old KNP days, although not nearly as bad as that.
 You may feel smart when you figure out how to hack around doing basics things such as wasting a global variable just to keep track of a "tick state" so you can avoid executing multiple events in the same tick, but it's really just ugly hacks that negate the entire purpose of using this kind of software.
 When I realized that even checking whether the mouse is over a specific object screws up if another object is behind it which also has such a check, I had to give up my main project.
 Which, by the way, had all its graphics made in InkScape and imported, since the over-the-top buggy built-in image editor fucks everything up beyond recognition.

 Ugh.
 I could go on and on about these perverse design decisions forever, but it's pointless.
-Basically, using the software is like a quest on its own: everything is a total mess of inconsistent ideas and half-assed implementation.
-A lot of weird limitations and conventions that were introduced in the ancient Klik & Play still remain in today's Klik products, although most are slightly evolved.
+Basically, using the software is like a quest on its own: everything is a total mess of inconsistent ideas and half-assed implementations.
+A lot of weird limitations and conventions that were introduced in the ancient KNP still remain in today's Klik products, although most are slightly evolved.
 And yet the basic ideas were so great.
 It's really quite sad.
 You definitely could call this a love/hate relationship.
-Mostly hate, though.
+(Mostly hate, though.)

 I came around at a time when they were just switching to supporting hardware-accelerated drawing.
 Yes.
 In late 2011, the games you made were drawn using ancient techniques without utilizing the acceleration provided by modern hardware.
-This resulted in annoyingly laggy and glitchy drawing, even for their demos.
+This resulted in annoyingly laggy and glitchy drawing, even for their own demos (which, by the way, are of horrible quality compared to the original KNP ones).
 You could clearly see the difference when you switched the drawing mode.
 That kind of thing bugged me a lot.

 They have also just recently started supporting alternate "runtimes".
 Traditionally, this has been software running on Windows, for Windows.
-Nothing else was supported unless you count the special browser plug-in which nobody uses and nobody ever used.
+Nothing else was supported unless you count the special browser plug-in which nobody uses and nobody ever used (or the short-lived Mac version, back in the day).
 The recent changes theoretically allow you to export your app to Flash, iOS, Java, Mac (just a Java wrapper), etc. And that sounds fantastic, of course.
 Too good to be true, huh?
 Yeah, it is.
 It just doesn't work in practice.

-These additional runtimes (Flash, iOS, etc.) are sold as separate modules, and you need the MMF 2 Developer (most expensive) software to use them properly.
+These additional runtimes are sold as separate modules, and you need the MMF 2 Developer (most expensive) software to use them properly.
 The fake-Mac/Java one is perhaps the most useless of them all.
 It's slow like hell, doesn't support any nice features (more on that in a moment) and also just works in the most expensive version of their software, in which it's built in.
-Prepare to pay for that if you are insane and want to put yourself through this torture even after reading my article, as the other versions are pretty much worthless.
+Prepare to pay for that one if you are insane enough to want to put yourself through this torture even after reading my article, as the other versions are pretty much worthless.